Course Outline

 Format:

-In the first tutorial, you are required to select one week during the semester when you will guide the tutorial discussion.
-For that tutorial, you will present a brief overview of the required reading for your chosen week.
-Along with an overview of the required reading you will develop a question for the class to stimulate a tutorial discussion about the reading.
+In the first tutorial, you are required to select one week during the trimester when you will guide the tutorial discussion.
+For that tutorial, you will present a brief overview of the topic, including the required reading for your chosen week.
+You will then present a question for the class to stimulate a tutorial discussion about the topic and class readings.

-A written commentary about the reading will also be submitted.
+A written commentary about the week's topic will also be submitted.
 The commentary will be about 500 words including referencing the reading.
 You will submit your written commentary via Canvas following the tutorial.

 Criteria: